This is Step 3 of 6 in the onboarding journey. View the full onboarding overview →

 Document appears to have been altered

-The system or reviewer has flagged the document as potentially edited or modified.Fix: Submit an unaltered original document.
-Cropping the white space around a document is acceptable, but removing or obscuring any text, modifying dates, or editing any content will result in rejection and may trigger a compliance escalation.
+The system or reviewer has flagged the document as potentially edited or modified.Fix: submit an unaltered original document.
+Cropping the white space around a document is fine, but removing or obscuring any text, modifying dates, or editing any content results in rejection and may trigger a compliance escalation.

 Tips for faster approval